AlexMPhil/RTL100/README.md

 # RTL100
-'<currently on pause due to life>'
+'currently on pause due to things in life'
 This repo is for the codes during my attempt of '100 days of RTL'

 Day 1 - Day 11 => Combinational Circuits [From AND gate to simple basic ALU (and,or,xor,+,-)]